akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

 ---
 layout: post
-title: How to log metrics on different environments
+title: How to Log Metrics on Different Environments
 ---

 If an application has long-running tasks then it rarely goes without obtaining some measurements.
-If it is not a local environment then the first question to be answered is whether the execution of the measurement code affects performance or causes some other issues.
-After decision what should be measured, another question should be put on the table - how to log the data.
-In general, the logging strategy may vary depending not only on an environment itself but also taking into account an object type, a calling method and so on.
+If it is not a local environment then the good question is whether the execution of the measurement code itself may affect performance or cause some other issues.

+After making a decision what should be measured, another question - how to log the data.
+In general, the logging strategy may vary depending not only on an environment itself but also taking into account an object type, a running method and so on.

-For such tasks a common solution is usually based on creating some *auxiliary class* on the framework feature, e.g. the <code>Stopwatch</code>.
+For such tasks, it is common to create an *auxiliary class* encapsulating the logic of work with a standard framework feature.
+Something like the <code>StopwatchHelper</code>.
 While a logger is just being injected in that *auxiliary*.

 There are a couple of problems this approach has.
-The first is how to control if the *auxiliary* method is allowed to be executed on the specific environment, the second, if yes - should it log the data in the same way as on other environments or differently.
+The first is how to control if the *auxiliary* method is allowed to be executed on the specific environment.
+The second, if the answer on the previos question was yes - should it log the data in the same way as on other environments or differently.

-The main question to decide is where to put the *if-else* logic so it were flexible and the code out of the *auxiliary* should not have changed.
+One of the main questions to decide is where to put the *if-else* logic so the code would be flexible and easy to maintain.

 In the example below the *auxiliary* does not log anything.
 Besides, the *if-else* logic is also moved out.
 <pre><code class="language-cs">public class MetricsWatcher : IDisposable